ruyakubu/BUILD-AzureML-workshop/README.md

 )
 ```

-## Task 2: Create the job to create the dashboard
+## Task 2: Define the job to create the RAI dashboard insights

 When you have specified the RAI components you need, it is time to define an [Azure pipeline](https://aka.ms/MBAzureMLPipeline) and configure each component. (**NOTE**: For the list of additional settings to configure each of your RAI components, refer to [RAI component parameters](https://aka.ms/MBARAIComponentSettings)).